czioutas/open-api-base/core/README.md

 The application configuration has a value `logSQL` which is true will log every query.
 This comes by default as true, but it is advised to disable it for production environments due to security concerns.

 ---

+### Commands

+Running specific code outside of the running app can be done using commands.
+More or less like a cli but executing any code within your code-base.
+For example see Database Seeding

+---

+### Database-seed

+There are some domains that require an initialization of the database with data.
+The Default User Roles is one of them.

+In order to do so we created a command that will run any service function as part of the seeding process.
+To execute use `npm run cli seed` which executes the command seed found under `seeder.command.ts`

+---